KokkinosThanos/A-Flower/README.md

 # Flower

-Here I practice and experiment with.
-I have created a combination of...
+Here I experiment and I have created a combination of...

 Javascript DOM,
 Javascript CANVAS,